jamhwang/engineering-portfolio/README.md

   Code should be readable and explainable under review.

 - **Operational realism**
-  Workflows mirror how tools are used in production environments.
+  Workflows mirror how tools are actually used in production environments.

 - **Testability**
   Mock modes and tests are included where practical.